opulencephp/Opulence/README.md

 This software is licensed under the MIT license.
 Please read the LICENSE for more information.

 ## History
 **Opulence** is written and maintained by David Young.
 It started as a simple exercise to write a RESTful API router in early 2014, but it quickly turned into something else.
 At my 9-5 job, I was struggling with complex SQL queries that were being concatenated/Frankenstein'd together, depending on various conditions.
 I decided to write "query builder" classes that could programmatically build queries for me, which greatly simplified my problem at work.
 The more I worked on the simple features, the more I got interested into diving into the more complex stuff like ORM.
-Before I knew it, I had developed a suite of tools, which are coming together to become the framework that is **RDev**.
+Before I knew it, I had developed a suite of tools, which are coming together to become the framework that was originally named **RDev**.
+I used the name until mid-July 2015 when I decided to give it a proper name.
 Why "Opulence"?
-My Twitter handle is [@RamblingsOfADev](https://www.twitter.com/ramblingsofadev), which is also my GitHub name.
-At first, I went with "RamODev", but I couldn't shake accidentally calling it "DevORama", so I shortened it to "RDev".
+It's feature-rich, that's why.
+Maybe it'll make you rich one day.

 ## About the Author
 I am a professional software developer and flight instructor.
 I went to the University of Illinois at Urbana-Champaign and graduated with a degree in Math and Computer Science.
 While in college, I obtained my commercial pilot license as well as my flight instructor licenses (CFI/CFII/MEI).
 I'm active in [Angel Flight](http://angelflightcentral.org/), a charity organization that offers free flights to seriously ill people, in which I am a volunteer pilot.
 When I'm not flying, you can find me playing classical piano, reading books about programming, writing code, or doing something in the great outdoors.
 My favorite books are: